 The government has started to crack down on these offers but they are still out there, so pay attention when looking for ways to get your credit score for free.

-Again, I can’t stress this enough, to be safe, just get your free score from Credit Sesame and be done with it.
+Again, I can’t stress this enough, to be safe, just get your free score from Credit Wise and be done with it.